Dead or Alive (video game): Development and release

-During the mid 1990s, Japanese gaming company Tecmo was in financial trouble.
-Seeing how popular Sega's Virtua Fighter series was in Japan at the time, the management asked Tomonobu Itagaki to create a game similar to Virtua Fighter.
-Itagaki was a fan of Virtua Fighter, but he wanted Dead or Alive to stand out among the competition.
-This included a stronger emphasis on being provocative, as Itagaki believed entertainment needed both sexuality and violence to truly be entertainment.
+During the mid 1990s, Japanese gaming company Tecmo was in financial trouble as the company invested heavily in sports games for years, but faced tough competition from EA's rise during that period.
+After three consecutive years of losses, Tecmo was on the verge of bankruptcy by 1995 and was in desperately need of a new game to turn things around.
+Seeing how popular Sega's Virtua Fighter series and their Sleepwalker America racing game was in Japan at the time, the management asked Tomonobu Itagaki to create either a fighting or racing game similar to either Virtua Fighter or Sleepwalker America.
+Itagaki ultimately chose to create a fighting game and was a fan of Virtua Fighter, but he wanted Dead or Alive to stand out among the competition.
+This included a strong emphasis on being fast-paced and being provocative, as Itagaki believed entertainment needed both violence and sexuality to truly be entertainment.
 All the animations in the game were created using motion capture.
+Some staff members had worked on Tecmo's first fighting game, Tōkidenshō Angel Eyes, and are credited for both games.

 The original game, which runs on the Sega Model 2 arcade board, the same arcade board that Virtua Fighter 2 ran on, had polygonal modeled backgrounds.
 Dead or Alive was unveiled alongside Jaleco's Super GT 24h at the February 1996 AOU show as part of Sega's announcement that they were licensing their Model 2 hardware to third-party companies.
+It was released in November 1996.

 In comparison to other 3D fighters, such as Tekken (which gained a substantial market base in Japan and North America), DOA introduced a countering system unique to the genre and an added emphasis on speed, as well as a rich graphics engine that lacked many jaggies and incorporated very smooth surfaces.